 Then there’s the fact that students in non-air-conditioned buildings have a hard time thinking; they can fall behind in school.
 Heat can impair sleep among those who do not have access to air conditioners, which can have widespread impacts on their life.
 “That can be a hidden way it harms health,” Dr. Salas says.
 “Heat is insidious.”

 So too are extreme weather conditions and climate-related disasters, both of which have become more common in the past several years due to climate change.
-Hurricanes, flooding, wildfires, and drought all have the power to kill and injure, as we’re seeing in real time with the West Coast wildfires in the United States, which have killed at least 33 people and affected countless others through issues like smoke inhalation.
+Hurricanes, flooding, wildfires, and drought all have the power to kill and injure, as we’re seeing in real time with the West Coast wildfires, which have killed at least 33 people and affected countless others through issues like smoke inhalation.